Tampa Wrongful Death Attorney

 Our Tampa wrongful death attorneys can help you understand how the specific details of your case may affect the types of damages you may be able to recover, along with the overall potential value of your claim.
 We provide free initial consultations and do not collect any attorney fees unless/until we win your case.

 Navigating the aftermath of a family member’s tragic death is incredibly difficult.
 At Gunn Law Group, P.A., we believe that you should not have to also deal with the stress of the legal system.
-Instead, our attorneys are here to provide the personalized support you need, as well as the compassionate and dedicated advocacy you deserve.
+Instead, our Tampa wrongful death lawyers are here to provide the dedicated advocacy you deserve.